wsydney76/craft-solrsearch/README.md

 * Solr is installed
 * A Solr core is created and configured for your project, especially `schema.xml`
+* The schema must contain a field 'key' with type string.
+This key is handled internally.

 ### Configure the Solr Base Url